mhamilt/maxmsp-ble/README.md

 Add [the `.mxo`](https://github.com/mhamilt/maxmsp-ble/releases/download/0.1.0-alpha/max-ble.mxo.zip) to `~/Documents/Max 8/Library` or define your own folder and add it to the [Search Path](https://docs.cycling74.com/max8/vignettes/search_path)

+### Usage

+- Send a `scan` message to the object to find available devices.
+- Found Devices will be printed to the Max Console Window
+- Details logged about a device will include an index.
+- send a `connect $1` message to the object, where `$1` is the index of a found device.
+- Details of what services and charateristics the device has will be printed to the Max Window
+- Available data will be sent out the inlet in `list` form `SERVICE_UUID CHARACTERISTIC_UUID RAW_BYTE_LIST`
+- Use a pair of `route` objects to filter which Service / Characteristic pair you need.
+- `RAW_BYTE_LIST` can then be assmebled into the original data format.

 ### Example

 Copy and paste the below example into Max: